slcs-jsc/mptrac/README.md

 ## Further information

+More details on the data structures and algorithms can be found in the [MPTRAC reference manual](doc/refman.pdf).

 This is the main reference for citing the MPTRAC model in scientific publications:

 * Hoffmann, L., T. Rößler, S. Griessbach, Y. Heng, and O. Stein, Lagrangian transport simulations of volcanic sulfur dioxide emissions: Impact of meteorological data products, J. Geophys.
 Res.
 Atmos., 121, 4651-4673, https://doi.org/10.1002/2015JD023749, 2016.